How different countries score credit

 - Length of credit history.
 This makes up 15% of your score.
 A longer credit history will generally result in a higher FICO Score.

 - New credit.
-This makes up 10% of your score and examines how many times you have applied for new credit.
+This makes up 10% of your score and examines how many times you have applied for new credit in the past three to six months.

 - Credit mix.
 The makes up 10% of your score and takes into account your mix of credit cards, retail accounts, mortgages and other loans.